 His daughter, Swati Shah grew up traveling the world and developed a passion for designing jewelry for her father’s rare stones.
 She decided to pursue her dreams and crafted her first collection of 40 earrings using diamonds and gemstones set in gold, all handmade.
-She sold them to clients in Bombay and New York to an overwhelming response.
+She sold them to clients in Bombay and New York to an overwhelming response; and started to design more collections over the years.

-Her son Pratik had just returned to India with a business degree from Bryant University, USA.
+Pratik had just returned to India from Bryant University, USA.
 He became an apprentice at the largest exporter of jewelry from India - Tara Jewels.

 Whirring 3D Printers, state-of-the-art machines employing the ancient technique of lost-wax casting, triple axis machines forging 3D drawings of jewelry into life, lay alongside third generation craftsmen from all over India.
 Pratik was part of the product development team, where he learned everything he could about crafting high quality jewelry.

 In 2006 he set up a catalog jewelry retail business and launched it successfully in 4 cities across India.